vmware-tanzu/secrets-manager/docs/_posts/2023-08-15-keep-your-secrets.md

   development.
 Our [**Contributing Guide**](https://vsecm.com/docs/contributing/) invites developers to get involved, ask questions, and contribute to the project.
-* **Secure by Default**: **VSecM** offers advanced security features, including encryption, manual master secret setting, and integration with various backing stores.
+* **Secure by Default**: **VSecM** offers advanced security features, including encryption, manual root secret setting, and integration with various backing stores.

 ## Join the Future of Secrets Management